khartinger/D1mini_oop/D1_oop34_BME280/README.md

 # D1 mini with BME280: Show temperature, humidity, pressure and altitude on RS-232
-Sketch: D1_oop34_BME280.ino, Version 2021-02-01
+Sketch: D1_oop34_BME280.ino, Version 2021-02-07
 [--> Deutsche Version](./LIESMICH.md "Deutsche Version")

-This simple example measures temperature, humidity, pressure and altitude using a BME280 sensor and shows values on Serial (RS-232, 115200 Baud).
+This sample programme shows how to measure temperature, humidity, air pressure and altitude using the BME280 sensor.
+The values are measured at intervals of 2 seconds and displayed via the serial interface (RS-232, 115200 baud).
+If you use a BMP280 sensor instead of the BME280, the humidity value is always 0, because this sensor cannot measure humidity ;)

 | ___BME280___  | Range                 | Tolerance     |
 |:------------- |:---------------------:|:------------- |